Accessing LLMs

 • Self-hosted using a DIY model serving API (Flask, FastAPI, etc.)

-We will use Prediction Guard to call open access LLMs (like Mistral, Llama 2, WizardCoder, etc.) via a standardized OpenAI-like API.
+We will use Prediction Guard to call open access LLMs (like Mistral, Llama3, Deepseek, etc.) via a standardized OpenAI-like API.
 This will allow us to explore the full range of LLMs available.
 Further, it will illustrate how companies can access a wide range of models (outside of the GPT family).

-In order to “prompt” an LLM via Prediction Guard (and eventually engineer prompts), you will need to first install the Python client and supply your access token as an environment variable:
+In order to “prompt” an LLM via Prediction Guard (and eventually engineer prompts), you can use any of the following SDKs: Python, Go, Rust, JS, and HTTP.

 $$ pip install predictionguard